aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

     Output: ['192.168.1.0/24']
     ```

-1) `subnet`: Calculates and returns the Network IP of the provided input.
+1. `subnet`: Calculates and returns the Network IP of the provided input.
+If no subnet mask if present, this assumes `/32` for IPv4 and
+`/128` for IPv6.

     ```example
     ip_pool = ['192.168.0.1', 'fe08::1', '192.168.1.0/24', '192.168.1.20/28']